anuragsoni/anuragsoni.github.io/content/post/ocaml-logging.md

 2022-09-02 13:45:43.735907-04:00 Info Finished all tasks
 ```

-The default output has details from each run of the task, but its hard to tell whether the log lines about starting and finishing the stages belongs to transaction A, B or C.
+The default output has details from each run of the task, but it's hard to tell whether the log lines about starting and finishing the stages belong to transactions A, B, or C.

-[^2]: Async supports s-expressions as a log output, but outside of the OCaml ecosystem s-expressions aren't common and most centralized log management systems don't support s-expressions.
+[^2]: Async supports s-expressions as a log output, but outside of the OCaml ecosystem s-expressions aren't common, and most centralized log management systems don't support s-expressions.

 ## Better Logging configuration

-We've seen some limitations of the out-of-the-box configration of Async's logging module, but Async provides an API for controlling how log messages are rendered and it can work with user-provided logging output implementations.
-Lets use this ability to address the two problems we talked about by implementing a machine readable output format for log messages and a system for adding unique identifiers for transactions within log messages.
+We've seen some limitations of the out-of-the-box configuration of Async's logging module, but Async provides an API for controlling how log messages are rendered and it can work with user-provided logging output implementations.
+Let us use this ability to address the two problems we talked about by implementing a machine-readable output format for log messages and a system for adding unique identifiers for transactions within log messages.

 ### JSON formatted logs

-Using centralized logging system is a fairly typical in real world deployments, as it can help to efficiently sift through the logs originating within the many separate applications running within the system.
+Using a centralized logging system is typical in real-world deployments, as it can help to efficiently sift through the logs originating within the many separate applications running within the system.
 [Elasticsearch](https://www.elastic.co/observability/log-monitoring) is one such system and the example we'll use in this post.
-Elasticsearch can ingest logs, and provides a scalable interface for monitoring logs.
-It is possible to post-process application logs by parsing, transforming, and enriching logs before they get indexed by Elasticsearch, but we will instead configure Async's logger to output JSON formatted logs.
-JSON objects are easy to parse, and will help avoid the need for potentially brittle regex based parsing to extract data from logs.
+Elasticsearch can ingest logs and provides a scalable interface for monitoring logs.
+It is possible to post-process application logs by parsing, transforming, and enriching logs before they get indexed by Elasticsearch, but we will instead configure Async's logger to output JSON-formatted logs.
+JSON objects are easy to parse and will help avoid the need for potentially brittle regex-based parsing to extract data from logs.

 {{< code numbered="true" >}}
 module Output = struct